Are you looking for a break away from all the monotony of everyday life?

 The stream offers maximum enjoyment to many hikers and adventure seekers, whose cooling and refreshing effects are an unforgettable experience.

-The Gunung Arong peak rewards hikers and trekkers alike with a panoramic view of the South China Sea and its neighboring islands.
+The Gunung Arong peak rewards hikers and trekkers alike with a panoramic view of the South China Sea and its neighbouring islands.
 In good weather, you can also be able to see the magnificent splendor of Pulau Tioman unfolding before your eyes.
 To reach the peak, which is about 255 meters high, one has to trek for about 2 hours.

 After the trek, one can always relax at the Tanjung Resang Beach.
 This is a popular destination for many hikers.
 Its rough waves and wind creates the perfect situation to be in harmony with the wild nature.